-Karen Hourigan has more than 17 years of litigation experience, focusing on complex civil litigation, eDiscovery issues, and records and information management.
+Karen Hourigan has nearly 20 years of litigation experience, focusing on complex civil litigation, eDiscovery issues, and records and information management.
 Karen has been actively involved in all phases of complex civil litigation and has counseled clients regarding records and information management, litigation preparedness, and eDiscovery strategy and processes.
 She has also spoken at CLE programs on issues and solutions related to eDiscovery.
 Some of Karen's recent work experience includes:

 Assisting Fortune 100 clients in designing and updating processes and policies for records and information management programs

 Working with clients in pre-litigation settings on the development of enterprise-wide plans for the preservation and collection of information

 Advising clients on the disposal of legacy or orphan data

 Advising clients on spoliation issues and matters involving regulatory and compliance issues